ZooTools/email-spell-checker/README.md

 - Import it.
 - Call `run` function with the email you want to validate.
-- Get the suggested email, and prompt your user to accept suggestion.
+- Get the suggested email, and prompt your user to accept the suggestion.

 ```js
 import emailSpellChecker from '@zootools/email-spell-checker';